haliliceylan/nanopore-tools/Uncalled4/Readme.md

 # Quick Start Guide for the UNCALLED4 Docker Image

-This Docker image provides a quick and easy way to utilize the `UNCALLED4` bioinformatics tool, designed to facilitate the alignment of raw nanopore signals guided by basecalled mappings.
+This Docker image provides a quick and easy way to utilize the `UNCALLED4` bioinformatics tool, designed to facilitate basecaller-guided nanopore signal alignment.
 The image encapsulates the tool and its dependencies, simplifying setup and usage for end users.
-It's important to note that this image is maintained independently and is not an official release from the developers of `RawAlign`.
+It's important to note that this image is maintained independently and is not an official release from the developers of `UNCALLED4`.

 ## Upstream Repository